 The Many Faces Of Whitley (S3 Ep.
 18: “A Campfire Story”) – Lovestruck over Whitely, Dwayne sees her face in the various women with which he interacts.
 This results in classic showdown between Dwayne and a college recruiter, whose wife Dwayne accidentally spills a meal on.

 Kimberly Reese’s Dark Past (S5 Ep.
-11: “Mammy Dearest”) – While protesting the use of “Mammy” artifacts in an upcoming exhibit, dark-skinned Kimberly tearfully tells her boss of her painful past.
+11: “Mammy Dearest”) – While protesting the use of “Mammy” artifacts in an upcoming exhibit, darker-skinned Kimberly tearfully shares her painful past with Mr. Gaines.

-Watching Kimberly tell Mr. Gaines about the childhood memory of when her first prize-winning Nubian Princess Halloween costume being mistaken for “Aunt Jemima” is heart-wrenching.
-Mr. Gaines’ words of encouragement are beautiful, but don’t take away from the problem a lot of young “chocolate complexion” boys and girls face.
+Watching Kimberly tell Mr. Gaines about the childhood memory of her first prize-winning Nubian Princess Halloween costume being mistaken for “Aunt Jemima” is heart-wrenching.
+Mr. Gaines’ words of encouragement are beautiful, but they do not take away from the problem a lot of young “chocolate complexioned” boys and girls face.
 My oldest son, who is the darkest of my four boys, once expressed his frustrations with his skin color.
 We taught him that his skin color is to be worn proudly because it is beautiful and a shining example of his rich heritage.

 Dwayne Makes A Choice (S4 Ep.
 7: “Good Help Is Hard To Fire”) – The love triangle between Dwayne, girlfriend Kinu and jealous Whitley come to a head and Dwayne realizes he is still in love in Whitley, causing Kinu to leave him.